Tommy Steele: Actor

 The increase in home-grown musical talent during the 1950s and 1960s allowed Steele to progress to a career in stage and film musicals, leaving behind his pop-idol identity.
 In 1957, he was voted the seventh-most-popular actor at the British box office.

 In 1960, a tour of Australia had not been particularly successful and upon his return to England he received two offers, one to star in the play Billy Liar, the other to join the Old Vic Company.
 He chose the latter.

 In the West End, he appeared in She Stoops to Conquer, and played the title role of Hans Christian Andersen.
-On film, he recreated his London and Broadway stage role in Half a Sixpence and played character roles in The Happiest Millionaire and Finian's Rainbow.
+On film, he recreated his London and Broadway stage role in Half a Sixpence and starred in The Happiest Millionaire and Finian's Rainbow.
 In this last film, he played Og, the leprechaun turning human and co-starred with Petula Clark and Fred Astaire.
 In 1968, British exhibitors voted him the fourth most popular star at the local box office.
 The following year, he starred with Stanley Baker in the period drama Where's Jack?

-In April 1971, Steele starred in his own show Meet Me in London originating in Las Vegas before a limited run at London's Adelphi Theatre.
+In April 1971, Steele starred in his own show, Meet Me in London, originating in Las Vegas before a limited run at London's Adelphi Theatre.
 The London production was troubled when Steele demanded cuts to the first act on opening night.
-Singer Clodagh Rodgers refused to accommodate the cuts and walked out fifteen minutes before the first night curtain.
+Singer Clodagh Rodgers refused to accommodate the cuts, and walked out fifteen minutes before the first night curtain.
 She was eventually replaced by Susan Maughan.

 In 1978, Steele performed in a TV movie version of Gilbert and Sullivan's The Yeomen of the Guard (misspelt as "The Yeoman..."), singing the role of the hapless jester Jack Point.

 In 1983, Steele directed and starred in the West End stage production of Singin' in the Rain at the London Palladium.
 In 1991, he toured with Some Like It Hot the stage version of the Billy Wilder film.
 In 2003, after a decade-long hiatus, save his one-man shows An Evening With Tommy Steele and What A Show!, he toured as Ebenezer Scrooge in a production of Scrooge: The Musical, an adaptation of Scrooge.
-Following this return, he reprised his role at the Palace Theatre, Manchester, over Christmas 2004 and brought the production to the London Palladium for Christmas 2005.
+Following this return, he reprised his role at the Palace Theatre, Manchester, over Christmas 2004 and brought the production to the London Palladium for Christmas 2005 and which toured over the next ten years.
 In 2008, at the age of 71, Steele toured in the lead role of the stage musical Doctor Dolittle.
+In 2015, Steele began touring as Glenn Miller in a new stage production of The Glenn Miller Story (1954) which enjoyed two UK tours before heading for a summer season at the London Coliseum.

 He was the subject of This Is Your Life in 1958 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+In December 2019, he hosted a "Magic of the Musicals" event at the British Film Institute, where he narrated and spoke about some of his favourite musical theatre film routines.